timlabs/uscode/United States Code/TITLE 25-INDIANS/CHAPTER 18-INDIAN HEALTH CARE/SUBCHAPTER III–A-ACCESS TO HEALTH SERVICES/SUBCHAPTER III–A-ACCESS TO HEALTH SERVICES.md

 ### §1645.
 Sharing arrangements with Federal agencies
 #### (a) Authority
 * #### (1) In general
-  * The Secretary may enter into (or expand) arrangements for the sharing of medical facilities and services between the Service, Indian tribes, and tribal organizations and the Department of Veterans Affairs and the Department of Defense.
+  * The Secretary may enter into (or expand) arrangements for the sharing of medical facilities and services between the Service, Indian tribes, urban Indian organizations, and tribal organizations and the Department of Veterans Affairs and the Department of Defense.

 * #### (2) Consultation by Secretary required
   * The Secretary may not finalize any arrangement between the Service and a Department described in paragraph (1) without first consulting with the Indian tribes which will be significantly affected by the arrangement.